Appeal to the press, artists, working places, libraries,

 Many of the young dissidents were imprisoned in the wake of the crackdown.
 Some are still in jail but they are no longer young.
 China still practises a massive censorship on information on the massacre.
 And it is impossible for Chinese people to obtain uncensored information about the event.

 In China the encroachments continue.
-The famous artist Ai Weiwei has recently been jailed.
-Guggenheim has launched a petition to set him free.
-The imprisonment of Nobel laureate Liu Xiaobo is maintained and his wife has been put under house arrest.
+The imprisonment of Nobel laureate Liu Xiaobo is maintained and his wife is still under house arrest.

 Thousands of Chinese students are today studying at universities and other institutions of education in the West.
 Most of them do not even know their own history due to the censorship.
 You can help to remedy this.

 · Therefore we invite all pro-democracy institutions, scholars and working colleagues to download and print out this documentation or burn it on a CD.
 Place it on the shelves of libraries and hand it out as a gift to Chinese students on 4th June, the anniversary of the Tiananmen massacre.

 · This way we can make a contribution to preserve the memory of the victims and maybe inspire a new generation of Chinese to see democracy as a possibility for China.

 We call on everybody to support this initiative and to mail this appeal to other institutions of education where there are Chinese students or others who might be interested in preserving and distributing the knowledge about the Tiananmen massacre.

 campaign is a co-operation between the democracy movement in Hong Kong and

 Danish sculptor Jens Galschiot who in 1997 put up an